peterwilli/Thingy/README.md

 # Credits and special thanks

- - First and foremost Han Xiao for being around in DMs helping me with what I struggled with but also putting me on the right direction in various moments.
+ - First and foremost Han Xiao for being around in DMs helping me with what I struggled with but also putting me on the right direction in various moments
- - [DiscoArt](https://github.com/jina-ai/discoart): without this project, I was never able to cook this up in a weekend.
+ - [DiscoArt](https://github.com/jina-ai/discoart): without this project, I was never able to cook this up in a weekend
- - [Jina](https://jina.ai) which has some incredible tooling I got familiar with.
+ - [Jina](https://jina.ai) which has some incredible tooling I got familiar with

 # Demo

-[My discord server](https://discord.gg/j4wQYhhvVd) has the bot running, however, keep in mind that currently, it runs on a single RTX3080, so it might be slow in busy times.
+[My discord server](https://discord.gg/j4wQYhhvVd) has the bot running, both alpha and production bots are up!

 # Run it yourself!

 As this bot is open-source, anyone can run it.
 Depending on the method, you need different specs.
-The easiest is through Jina Cloud.
+The easiest is through Jina Cloud

 ## Installing via Jina Cloud